The Sahara’s Strategic Foundation for Carthage

 Conclusion: The Saharan Legacy of Carthage

-Today, the ruins of Carthage stand as a testament to a civilization that understood and harnessed one of the planet’s most extreme environments.
-The desert was both adversary and ally—and it helped make Carthage one of the great cities of the ancient world.
+Today, the archaeological ruins of Carthage stand as a testament to a civilization that understood and harnessed one of the planet’s most extreme environments.
+The Sahara was both an adversary and an ally—its vastness and resources helping to forge one of the ancient world’s greatest cities and enduring legacies.

 External link: Livius article on Carthage